root-project/root/README/ReleaseNotes/v606/index.md

 - Renamed build option POSTGRESQL_LIBRARIES to POSTGRESQL_LIBRARY
 - Added build option `builtin_openssl` to build OpenSSL internally.
 This is specially needed for the latest Mac OSX (El Capitan)

+## HEAD of the v6-06-00-patches branch

+Changes will be part of the future 6.04/14

+### PyROOT

+- Fix case where c++ exception in a constructor were not propagated to python [ROOT-7864]